Welshcorgicoin/WBP/wbps/wbp-006/welsh-championship-korea.md

 =============
 WCK Broadcaster & Admin
 -----------------------------
-* Moneystack.btc
+* Moneystack.btc - Stacks Korea Ambassador
-* Supported by : STX korea community
+* Supported by STX korea community

 How to run this project?
 ========